Cool Roofing in

-It is theorized that dark-coloured roofs can contribute to the urban heat island effect (the temperature in cities is higher than the surrounding unpopulated areas).
-This theory, based on satellite temperature sensing observations and computer models, suggests that if homeowners replaced their dark shingles or other roof coverings with lighter coloured (more reflective) products, the overall ambient temperature will be reduced, enabling lower cooling costs in the warm summer months.
-Some reflective roofing products have been listed as "Energy Star qualified", a program that makes it easy for consumers to identify and purchase energy-efficient products.
+In warmer climates such as Southern USA, California and New Mexico, where the heating days exceed the cooling days, dark-coloured roofs can contribute to the urban heat island effect (the temperature in cities is higher than the surrounding unpopulated areas).
+This, based on satellite temperature sensing observations and computer models, suggests that if homeowners replace dark shingles or other roof coverings with lighter coloured (more reflective) products, the overall ambient temperature is reduced, enabling lower cooling costs in the warm summer months.
+Some reflective roofing products have been listed as “Energy Star qualified”, a program that makes it easy for consumers to identify and purchase energy-efficient products.

-Natural Resources Canada has issued the following notice regarding the Energy Star program and Roofing Products for Canada:
+However, Natural Resources Canada has issued this important notice regarding the Energy Star program and Roofing Products for Canada: